 - Loss of consciousness

 These symptoms can occur quickly or happen gradually over time.
-If you experience mild symptoms for more than a couple days, then you should schedule an appointment to see your doctor.
+If you experience mild symptoms for more than a couple of days, then you should schedule an appointment to see your doctor.
 If your symptoms are severe, then you should seek medical attention at an emergency room immediately.

 Causes of CO2 Retention for People with COPD